Focinfi/apifaker/README.md

   http.ListenAndServe("localhost:3000", fakeApi)
 ```

-Then, `/greet` will be available, at the same time, users apis will change to be:
+Then, `/greet` will be available, at the same time, users and books apis will change to be:

 ```shell
 GET     /fake_api/users